isaiahh16/DesktopApp/README.md

-# DesktopApp
+# Working with the UI is super easy

- learning to use github desktop
+ Use github Desktop if you dont like to write commands